-Oh, and for more Healthy & Delicious Fudge Recipes, check out:
+For more Healthy & Delicious Fudge Recipes, check out:

 - Coconut Oil Notes: Use organic expeller-pressed coconut oil if you wish to avoid the coconutty flavor

 - Sweetener options: Any equivalent sweetener, liquid or granulated to taste, will work instead of xylitol.
 You do, of course, have to reduce the amount if using stevia extract.
-One scoop = 1/32 tsp.
+One scoop = 1/32 teaspoon.
 See this post on How to Use Stevia.
 Use the healthiest sweetener you can.

 - Chocolate Alternative: You can melt my Homemade Chocolate Chips instead of chocolate.

 - Trim Healthy Mama: This recipe fits in as an “S” on the Trim Healthy Mama plan.